Liverpool Hope Logo Liverpool Hope Logo

 SPECIAL EDUCATIONAL NEEDS

-The Special Educational Needs course will equip you to become a passionate advocate for disability rights and equality in your chosen profession.
-There are 14.6 million disabled people in the UK, and graduates with expertise in special educational needs and disability are in demand in a wide range of areas including education, health, social work and social care, local government, and business.
+The Special Educational Needs course will help you advocate for disability rights and equality in your career.
+Over 16 million disabled people live in the UK.
+Graduates skilled in special educational needs and disability are in demand.
+They are needed in education, health, social work, and business.
+This degree values the contributions of disabled people and encourages you to focus on knowledge instead of just needs.

 For more details and information about this course visit: